ankitbko/blog/_posts/2026-04-29-hosted-agents-part-1.md

 The exact scope and offerings may vary depending on the specific Microsoft Foundry context, such as partnerships, industry solutions, or innovation hubs.
 ```

-You will notice here that session id was assigned by the Foundry platform.
-You can also supply a custom session id by using `--session-id` flag.
+You will notice here that the session ID was assigned by the Foundry platform.
+You can also supply a custom session ID by using the `--session-id` flag.

 ```bash
 ❯ azd ai agent invoke "What is Github Copilot?" --session-id "my-session-1"